 “Home visiting can play a critical role in navigating pregnant and new mothers through broken and bewildering systems.
 We know that this saves lives.
 But these programs also show us that we have to fix the systems if we want to ensure that all birthing people have safe pregnancies and deliveries, and that babies thrive in their first formative years.”

-— Adam Linker, director of programs, Kate B. Reynolds Charitable Trust
+Director of Programs, Kate B. Reynolds Charitable Trust

 Prioritizing the health of Black mothers and babies